-As demand for new telephone numbers for residents and businesses in Alberta continues to grow, the Canadian Radio-television and Telecommunications Commission (CRTC) has announced that it will meet that demand by adding a new, province-wide area code on April 09, 2016.
+Learn about the new (825) area code that was issued for Alberta.
+As demand for new telephone numbers for residents and businesses in Alberta continues to grow, the Canadian Radio-television and Telecommunications Commission (CRTC) had announced that it will meet that demand by adding a new, province-wide area code on April 09, 2016.
 This will provide millions of new telephone numbers without affecting those which already exist.
 Telephone numbers in the existing area codes, as with the new area code, will continue to be assigned as available.

 The supply of telephone numbers in a given area code is finite, but the demand for new numbers is increasing constantly.
 In order to meet that demand it is necessary to introduce a new area code which brings with it millions of new telephone numbers.

 |The addition of this area code will have no effect upon existing telephone numbers in the current 403, 780, and 587 area codes, nor upon three-digit numbers, such as 911 and 411, or long distance calling areas.
 Customers who already have a telephone number in one of the above area codes will not need to change their existing area code.
 The introduction of the new area code will affect newly-assigned telephone numbers only.|

 - Three-digit numbers, such as 911 and 411

 - Business customers using specialized communications systems, such as those which restrict long distance calling

 With the release of the new (825) areas code:

 There is no need to do anything.
 Existing phone numbers won't be affected by the addition of the new area code.

 In preparation for the introduction of the new 825 area code, businesses are encouraged to begin making any necessary changes, such as reconfiguring communications systems as applicable.